Afzaal-Web/platformer-game/readme.txt

 Next, add an else if statement to check if the left key was pressed and if isCheckpointCollisionDetectionActive is true.
 Inside that condition, add a forEach loop to iterate through the platforms array.
 Inside the loop, use the addition assignment operator to add 5 to the platform's x position.

+Step 81
+When you start the game, you will notice that the position of the platforms is animating alongside the player.
+But if you try to jump below one of the platforms, then you will jump right through it.
+To fix this issue, you will need to add collision detection logic to the game.
+Start by calling the forEach method on the platforms array.
+For the callback function pass in platform as the parameter.

+Step 82
+Inside the callback function, create a new const variable called collisionDetectionRules and assign it an empty array.
+Inside that array, add a boolean expression that checks whether the player's y position plus the player's height is less than or equal to the platform's y position.

+Step 83
+Add another boolean expression that checks if the sum of the player's y position, height, and y velocity is greater than or equal to the platform's y position

+Step 84
+Below that boolean expression, add another boolean expression that checks if the player's x position is greater than or equal to the platform's x position minus half of the player's width.

+Step 85
+Add one last boolean expression that checks if the player's x position is less than or equal to the sum of the platform's x position plus the platform's width minus one-third of the player's width.

+Step 86
+Next, add an if statement that checks if every rule in the collisionDetectionRules array is truthy.
+Make sure to use the every method for this.
+Inside the body of the if statement, assign the number 0 to the player's y velocity followed by a return statement.

+Step 87
+Create a new const variable called platformDetectionRules and assign it an empty array.

+Step 88
+Inside that array, add a boolean expression that checks if the player's x position is greater than or equal to the platform's x position minus half of the player's width.

+Step 89
+Below that boolean expression, add another boolean expression that checks if the player's x position is less than or equal to the sum of the platform's x position plus the platform's width minus one-third of the player's width.

+Step 90
+Add another boolean expression that checks if the player's y position plus the player's height is greater than or equal to the platform's y position.
+Below that, add another boolean expression that checks if the player's y position is less than or equal to the sum of the platform's y position plus the platform's height.

+Step 91
+Add an if statement that checks if every platform detection rule is true.
+Make sure to use the every method for this.

+Step 92
+Inside the body of the if statement, assign platform.position.y + player.height to the player's y position.
+Then, assign gravity to the player's y velocity.
+Now, when you start the game, you will be able to jump underneath the platform and collide with it.